 The interior wall of the concept store will change every six months to showcase a new local artist.
 The launch mural currently exhibits the work of Jimmy Danko, whose combo of wanderlust meets DIY creativity brings together a positive global community of like-minded peeps with his Gorilla campaign that reminds us to “face your gorilla” and confront self-limiting fear.
 (Read about the Gorilla campaign: http://www.jimmydanko.com/sticker/.)

-The other highlight of this event was music, and Converse didn’t disappoint with the hip-hop fusion vibes of DJ Rashida followed by a fun set from LA based band, Boots Electric, featuring lead Jesse Hughes (of Eagles of Death Metal), Joey Castillo (drummer of Queens of the Stone Age), guitarist Eden Galindo and beautiful bassist Tuesday Cross.
+The other highlight of this event was music, and Converse didn’t disappoint with the hip-hop fusion vibes of DJ Rashida followed by a fun set from LA based band, Boots Electric, featuring lead Jesse Hughes (of Eagles of Death Metal), Joey Castillo (former drummer of both Danzig and Queens of the Stone Age), guitarist Eden Galindo and beautiful bassist Tuesday Cross.
 They sounded great performing in the space.
 Now I’m just looking forward to returning so I can play around with the design tools and make my very own, one-of-a-kind Chuck Taylors.

 About Converse: http://www.converse.com/#/about/index.aspx.

 Boots Electric: http://www.boots-electric.com/.